fanfeilong/exceltk/README.md

   - `exceltk.exe -t md -bhead -xls example.xls`, which will use the first row to replace table header, and keep the head empty, so that the table will auto response in small screen device, this is just a simply solution.
   - `exceltk.exe -t cm`, Now you can copy sheet from excel, then paster to any editor, which will be Markdown table.
+  - `exceltk -t md -a r -xls example.xlsx`, where the `-a` option can be followd by a aligin character
+    - `-a l`: aligin left
+    - `-a r`: aligin right
+    - `-a c`: aligin center

 # Convert Excel to Json
   chagne the `-t` option to `json`